EvokeMadness/FreeCAD-sketcher-cheat-sheet/part-workbench/notes/part-workbench-notes.md

 ![](../resources/toolbars/extrude-command.png)

 An example of each extruded face is provided below.
-For each extrusion, set the direction to 'Custom direction' and ensure that the value set for 'Z' is positive.
-The face for the hole can be extruded to an arbitrary value larger than 1+3/8", I have chosen to extrude this face to two inches.
+For each extrusion, set the direction to ‘Custom direction’ and ensure that the value set for ‘Z’ is positive.
+The face for the hole can be extruded to an arbitrary value equal to or larger than 1+3/8”, I have chosen to extrude this face to two inches.

 ![](../resources/extrude/extrude-top.png)
 ![](../resources/extrude/extrude-top-image.png)